peakhunt/esp32_imu/README.md

 ## 1.44 LCD

-*** Bullshit: Rewriting this part again ***

-According to the shcematic, ST7735 TFT is connected to ESP32 using S/W SPI.
+According to the shcematic, ST7735 TFT is connected to ESP32.
-Pretty bad not to use H/W SPI and DMA for LCD interface.

 | Name       | Pin #  |
 | ---------- | ------ |